 Can you use Niacinamide and Vitamin C together in skincare?

 That's why dermatologist Dr. Whitney Bowe came up with the viral TikTok beauty trend of skin cycling.
-Dr. Bowe told Self, "People were adding layer after layer after layer onto their skincare routines and experimenting with ingredient combinations that were irritating and damaging their skin."
+Dr. Bowe told Self, "People were adding layer after layer to their skincare routines and experimenting with ingredient combinations that were irritating and damaging their skin."
 She added that people were using too many products, making their skin more sensitive and irritated.
 In skin cycling, you use chemical exfoliants on night one and retinoids on night two, as they're both potent ingredients.

 On the other hand, certain ingredients work better together, such as sunscreen and Vitamin C. Chicago-based dermatologist Steven Mandrea told Real Simple, "I usually recommend applying vitamin C serum in the morning under moisturizer and sunscreen, as it can then work to combat exposure to free radicals and ultraviolet light throughout the day."